*This establishment is already closed.

-We were super hungry!
 We decided to order Gyoza Ramen — you can opt for either a Dashi soup base (P258) or Tonkotsu soup base (P288).
-We went for Dashi (made from fish stock), as we wanted something clear.
+Chose Dashi (made from fish stock), as we wanted something clear.
 Tonkotsu would’ve been heavier and greasier since it’s pork broth.
 We found the serving size to be on the small side.

 Two pieces of Gyoza (Japanese pan-fried pork dumpling) is served on the side.